fandango-fuzzer/fandango/docs/Shell.md

 * You want to explore the effects of different constraints.
 * You want to explore the effects of different algorithm settings.

-This is why Fandango offers a _shell_, in which you can enter commands directly at a Fandango prompt, and in which settings are preserved during your session.
+This is why Fandango offers a _shell_, in which

+* you can enter commands directly at a Fandango prompt
+* you can set and edit parameters _once_ for future commands
+* settings are preserved during your session
+* your command history is preserved across sessions.

 ## Invoking the Fandango Shell